ying-tang/help-documentation/_gettingstarted/WIP_Skeleton_3.0_Customer_Release_Notes.md

  On a regular basis, updates are available for our series of IBM Blue Box Cloud Images, available through your Box Panel interface.
 The customer release notes for all individual image updates are published [here](http://help.blueboxcloud.com/ _userguides/Image_Release_Notes.md).
 We've also created a [User Guide for working with Cloud Images](http://help.blueboxcloud.com/_userguides/Cloud_Images_Provided_by_IBM.md).

 ### Known Limitations of This Release
+ * The LBaaS v2 Horizon dashboard will not let you create `https` listeners.
+ *